67-6f-64/Counter-Strike-Global-Offensive/README.md

 Threads:

-a) ReadMemory locaPlayer and enemyEntitys
+a) ReadMemory:  locaPlayer and enemyEntitys

-b) Trigger bot based in team and crosshairId
+b) Triggerbot:  based in team and crosshairId

 Work in progress